SamirGhaly/ADCS-Software/README.md

 2- Different estimation algorithms introduced.\
 3- Different Control algorithms for different modes of operation [ Detumbling - Reorientation - Standby - Imaging ].\
 4- Calculating PD Controller Gains was done using the method introduced in this paper: https://www.researchgate.net/publication/243772429_Quaternion_feedback_regulator_for_spacecraft_eigenaxis_rotation\

+Note: the matlab files included needs to be merged for the code to run properly, I categorized the files for easier searching./
+The Software was converted to simulink for better scalability, editability and optimization.